Taiping Island: History

 In 1945, in accordance with the Cairo and Potsdam Declarations and with American help, the armed forces of the Republic of China government at Nanjing accepted the surrender of the Japanese garrisons in Taiwan, including the Paracel and Spratly Islands.
 Nanjing then declared both archipelagoes to be part of Guangdong Province.
 It was administratively attached to the municipality of Takao (Kaohsiung) in the Japanese colony of Taiwan.
 On 6 November 1946, the ROC government sent four warships to the South China Sea to secure islands within the region, commanded by Lin Zun and Yao Ruyu (姚汝鈺): ROCS Chung-Yeh (中業號), ROCS Yung-hsing (永興號), ROCS Tai-ping (太平號) and ROCS Chung-chien (中建號).
 The warships departed from Guangzhou and headed towards the Spratly and Paracel island groups.
 On 12 December the two ships led by Lin Zun, ROCS Tai-ping and ROCS Chung-Yeh, arrived at Taiping Island.
 In commemoration of the island being secured, the island was chosen to be named after the ROCS Tai-ping warship, and thus a stone stele reading "Taiping island" was erected on a breakwater tip southwest of the island.
+On 3 October 1946, China's leader Chiang Kai-Shek ordered the Navy to send a force to take control of the South China Sea islands: this force left Shanghai on 29 October, arriving at Itu Aba on one and a half months later, after stopping at the Paracel Islands.
 This expedition was assisted with US naval logistical support.
 The other three ships likewise had their names used: Woody Island (in the Paracels) was named Yongxing (Yung-hsing) Island (presently PRC-occupied), Triton Island (Paracels) was named Zhongjian (Chung-chien) Island (presently PRC-occupied), and Thitu Island (Spratlys) was named Zhongye (Chung-Yeh) Island (presently Philippines-occupied).